greatexpectationslabs/cooper-pair/README.md

 Wrapping a flexible GraphQL API in a rigid python library would completely defeat that purpose.

 Instead, think of `cooper_pair` as training wheels.
-It makes it easy to quickly connect to GraphQL.
+It makes it easy to quickly connect to GraphQL, and some glue code for moving data around.
 It also provides a collection of example queries to get started in GraphQL.

 If you're running basic, common queries against Superconductive's APIs, `cooper_pair` *might* support your use case.
 For anything else, exploration is strongly encouraged.